New & Used Audi S6: In Depth

 GET A FREE PRICE QUOTE

 The Audi S6 has been the companion piece to Audi's mainstream, mid-size four-door since the mid-1990s.
-A competitor for cars like the Mercedes-Benz E63 AMG, Jaguar XFR, and the BMW M5, the S6 has been joined at times by a hotter RS6 edition, in the U.S. and in other markets.
+A competitor for cars like the BMW M5, Jaguar XF-F, and the Mercedes-Benz E63 AMG, the S6 has been joined at times by a hotter RS6 edition, in the U.S. and in other markets.

 Offered over time as a sedan and as an Avant wagon, the Audi S6 was new to the lineup when the brand changed over all its names to the current format of letter-number.
 The Audi 100 became the Audi A6, and that car spun off the S6, initially in sedan and wagon form.MORE: See our review of the 2014 Audi A6 and see more specs and photos at our 2014 Audi S6 page

 That first S6 sold in the U.S. went on sale in 1995, and slipped off the radar after just one model year.
 It was powered by a turbocharged in-line five-cylinder engine rated at about 227 horsepower, and teamed with a manual transmission and quattro all-wheel drive.
 It passed out of the lineup quickly as Audi swapped out the old A6 for a new model with a more distinctive shape. though it didn't get around to offering a new S6 until the 2002 and 2003 model years.
 This version would be powered by a 4.2-liter V-8 with about 340 horsepower, with a new five-speed automatic at the helm, and standard all-wheel drive--along with new features like stability control, side airbags and a navigation system.